ethereumclassic/ethereumclassic.github.io/content/why-classic/eth-btc-etc/index.en.md

 ## Secure Base Layer

-The current consensus within the Ethereum Classic is that the aforementioned [Blockchain Trilemma](/why-classic/decentralism#the-blockchain-trilemma) is insurmountable, at least on the base later.
-For this reason, Ethereum Classic's current roadmap does not include some of the more exotic "solutions" that will be attempted by Ethereum.
+The view of many within the Ethereum Classic community is that the aforementioned [Blockchain Trilemma](/why-classic/decentralism#the-blockchain-trilemma) is insurmountable, at least on the base later.
+For this reason, Ethereum Classic's current roadmap does not include the more exotic "solutions" that will be attempted by Ethereum.

-Sharing, is one such example, where contracts are siloed into their own execution environments and can be executed in parallel.
+Sharding is one such example, where contracts are siloed into their own execution environments and can be executed in parallel.
 In theory this idea seems plausible, but for that added complexity there are many trade-offs, and it is not suitable for globally interoperable contracts including many of today's useful systems that need shared execution, such as anything that touches Decentralized Finance liquidity.

 Essentially, there are no known _one size fits all_ approaches to scaling throughput that can be applied on the base layer without compromising an important security assumption, so for ETC as a protocol, barring some major technological advancement, it is best left up to applications or secondary protocols to provide various different trade-offs and implement their own optimizations depending on the use case and the needs of users.